 You completed your epoxy art or resin tumbler.
-And you are SO EXCITED — until you see the surface isn’t even.
-On closer look, you see dimples in the service.
-Whatever you want to call these resin dimples — divots, holes, voids, fish eyes — they don’t have to wreck your creation.
-Here are three steps how to fix dimples in epoxy resin:
+And you’re SO EXCITED — until you see dimples.
+Not on your face but on your resin surface.
+Whatever you call these resin dimples — divots, holes, voids, fish eyes, glazed glitter skittle — they don’t have to wreck your creativity.
+Here are three steps on how to fix dimples in epoxy resin.

 Step 1: Figure out why the resin dimples happened.